brianshih1/mini-async-runtime/mdbook/src/motivation.md

 I've always wondered how asynchronous runtimes like [Node.js](https://nodejs.org/en/about), [Seastar](https://seastar.io/), [Glommio](https://docs.rs/glommio/latest/glommio/), and [Tokio](https://tokio.rs/) work under the hood.
 Luckily, most asynchronous runtimes are open source.
 There is also a bunch of excellent blogs online such as the [Asychronous Programming in Rust blog series](https://rust-lang.github.io/async-book/).

 To better understand the internals of asynchronous runtimes, I built `mini-async-runtime`, a lightweight, toy asynchronous runtime written in Rust.
-I borrowed a lot of code from [Glommio](https://github.com/DataDog/glommio) and [async-io](https://github.com/smol-rs/async-io) to help myself prototype faster, since my goal was simply to gain a better intuition for how these systems really work.
+I reused a lot of code from [Glommio](https://github.com/DataDog/glommio) and [async-io](https://github.com/smol-rs/async-io) to help myself prototype faster, since my goal was just to gain a better intuition for how these systems really work.
 The [source code](https://github.com/brianshih1/mini-async-runtime) is available online.

 In this blog series, I will deep dive into the internals of `mini-async-runtime`.
 Even though my implementation is in Rust, this blog is meant to be language agnostic as most asynchronous runtimes, even in other languages, use a similar event-loop + reactor architecture.